 A one-time PIN will be sent to your StickyID or Alternative e-mail (if specified) and must be entered after your StickyAccount credentials (your StickyID and Master Password) have been entered.
 Once the PIN has been entered, the device will be added to the list of trusted devices.

 No new devices

 No new device (i.e. any device not included in the trusted devices list) will be allowed to connect to your StickyAccount.
 No device that is not included in your trusted device list will be allowed to connect to your StickyAccount.
 To add a new device, you’ll first need to change this setting to one of the above settings.
 After adding the desired device, be sure to change the setting back to No new devices.

 Note: For security reasons, we recommend using the second option One-time PIN.
 It’s an easy way to increase your personal security.

 It’s a good idea to check your list of trusted devices from time to time.
 Are you still using all the devices in the list?
 Devices you’re no longer using should be removed.
 When you remove a device from the list of trusted devices, that device will no longer be able to connect to your StickyAccount, use the features enabled by your License Key, and/or download and sync your data.

-To remove a device, simply click Remove device.
+To remove a device, simply click Delete.

-Confirm the action - click Remove.
+Confirm the action - click Delete.